 That’s basically Amazon trying to woo you into showing more interest and converting your interest into a purchase.

-But you know this, you’re a marketer (or an e-commerce store owner).
-So what are you missing when it comes to lifecycle marketing?
+But you know this, you’re a marketer (or a store owner of eCommerce businesses).
+So what are you missing when it comes to ecommerce lifecycle marketing?